E. Stewart Williams: Other projects

 What followed were an unbroken string of commissions, large and small, institutional and private, commercial and residential that made the practice of Williams, Williams, & Williams, and in particular E. Stewart Williams, one those most fecund practices and architects in the region.
 Williams' father died in 1957, and John Porter Clark joined the practice in the 1960s.

 Among those significant commissions was one for a house for the Seattle hotel owners William and Marjorie Edris.
 Having purchased a large lot in Palm Springs, the Edris' commissioned Williams as both the architect and the contractor for the job.
 Williams' design was more sophisticated and integrated into its Colorado Desert habitat surroundings than the earlier Sinatra house.

-The Edris House, as it is now known, remains largely unchanged, containing many of the original Williams' designed fixtures and details, and is protected from alteration since 2004 by being designated a 'Historic Building' by the Palm Springs City Council.
+The Edris House, as it is now known, remains largely unchanged, containing many of the original Williams' designed fixtures and details, and is protected from alteration since 2004 by being designated a Historic Building by the Palm Springs City Council.
+The home went up for sale in January 2017 with a list price of $4.2 million.
+At the time, then-owner J.R.
+Roberts said that the "house as it exists today is exactly how the house was in 1954."

+Death

+Williams died on September 10, 2005, and is buried in Welwood Murray Cemetery in Palm Springs, California.